nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to list applicants.
 2. MrTechRecruiter shows a list of applicants.
 3. User requests to delete a specific person in the list using the exact name.
-4. MrTechRecruiter deletes the person. <br>
+4. MrTechRecruiter deletes the person.

     Use case ends.

 **Extensions**